Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.7.3
+- Fixed an issue where the greenhouse would freeze the game on load.

 1.7.0
 Updated to KSP 1.2.
 Expect additional patches as KSP is fixed and mods are updated.